learn-co-curriculum/dsc-entropy-and-information-gain/README.md

 You will be able to:

-- Understand and Explain Shannon's Entropy and Information Gain measures.
+- Understand and explain Shannon's Entropy and Information Gain measures
-- Calculate Entropy and Information gain by hand for a simple dataset.
+- Calculate Entropy and Information gain by hand for a simple dataset
-- Identify the process for selecting best attribute for a split.
+- Identify the process for selecting best attribute for a split

 ## Shannon's Entropy